Mixxy1987/VSOnlineWebHooks/README.md

 * Update History Record;
 * Sign Agreement

-	Check the checkbox ''Active'' and select the necessary events in the panel ''Settings''.
+	Check the checkbox _Active_ and select the necessary events in the panel _Settings_.
 	Next, you should create one or more endpoints (up to 5).
-	Specify the URL which the HTTP request will be executed to and check the checkbox ''Active''.
+	Specify the URL which the HTTP request will be executed to and check the checkbox _Active_.
 	Advice.
 Add a secret parameter to your URL that you are sure that the request came from VeriScan Online system.

 	By default, veriscanonline sends a POST request in JSON format.